New York State Route 309: Route description

-NY 309 begins at an intersection with NY 29A in downtown Gloversville.
-The route heads northward as Frontage Road, passing large commercial buildings as it heads north through the city.
-The route takes a right at Spring Street—two blocks north of NY 29A, where the surroundings become more residential as the commercial structures are replaced by homes.
+NY 309 begins at an intersection with NY 29A and Cayadutta Street in downtown Gloversville.
+The route heads northward as Frontage Road, passing large commercial buildings and City Hall as it heads north through the city.
+At Spring Street, the route turns onto Spring Street—two blocks north of NY 29A-the surroundings become more residential as the commercial structures are replaced by homes.
 The route then takes a left at Bleecker Street two blocks later.
 The route continues on, crossing Cayadutta Creek between 8th Avenue and McLaren Street before turning left, leaving Bleecker Street at West 11th Avenue.
 At this point, the amount of development along NY 309 drops substantially as it parallels Cayadutta Creek and heads northwestward out of the city limits.
 At this point, maintenance of the route shifts from the city of Gloversville to the New York State Department of Transportation (NYSDOT).

 Now in the town of Johnstown, the route winds its way northwestward as it follows Cayadutta Creek through an area of hilly terrain south of Adirondack Park.
 Development along the route largely ends at the intersection with West State Street; however, a pair of isolated homes are situated on NY 309 about 0.25 mi to the northeast ahead of an intersection with CR 122, an east–west highway that serves the Fulton County Infirmary a short distance to the west.
 The route continues to wind its way through the mountains to the hamlet of West Bush, where Cayadutta Creek ends amidst a small cluster of houses.
 The route turns north at this point, passing a handful of homes before leaving the community upon passing through a narrow pass between two hills.

 North of West Bush, the route rapidly ascends in elevation as it climbs up the side of a large mountain.
 Along this stretch, the route veers to the northwest and southeast as it heads through an area of wilderness.
 NY 309 crosses the Blue Line into Adirondack Park near the mountain's summit.
 Upon reaching the top of the mountain, the highway straightens out and heads northward for roughly 0.5 mi across the hill's plateau.
 Upon reaching the other side, the road gradually descends in elevation as it passes by Mountain Lake and enters the town of Bleecker.
 The highway continues its northeastward descent into the small lakeside hamlet of Bleecker, where NY 309 ends at an intersection with Lily Lake Road.
 At this point, the roadway becomes CR 112.